What is Raynaud’s syndrome?

 - Tingly joints

-How is Raynaud's syndrome diagnosed?
+How is Raynaud's diagnosed?

 Since there are two types of Raynaud’s (primary and secondary), a blood test may be ordered to help determine if there are any underlying conditions that could be causing your Raynaud’s.
 Additionally, a rheumatologist may conduct a nailfold capillaroscopy test by using a microscope to view the blood vessels around your fingernail.